2e0byo/durham-delivery-bot/readme.md

 - Go to the book cart, select "Screen" as the export target on top, and press submit.
 - Save the resulting html page somewhere.
 - run `durham-delivery-bot requests /path/to/saved/page.html`
+- see `durham-delivery-bot requests --help** for more details.

+**Warning:** the bot will attempt to request delivery from every library not explicitly set as a source for collection in person.
+This may or may not work;
+you are advised to check.
+You can use the `--dry-run` option to check what it would try to reserve.

 ## Saving the current page with qutebrowser